braboj/tutorial-git/01-Introduction/06-git-ops-overview.md

 -------------------------------------------------------------------------------
 ### 1. Help
-Get help about any given command.
+Get help about any given command, guide or configuration

 ```shell
 $ git help